benterkidhiaeddine/football_tournament-technical_test/README.md

 make up
 ```

-This will build and start the web, db, and elasticsearch containers.
+This will build and start the web, db containers.

 ## 4. Apply Database Migrations